Vince Lombardi

-Lombardi began his coaching career as an assistant and later as a head coach at St. Cecilia High School in Englewood, New Jersey.
-He was an assistant coach at Fordham where he coached with Jim Lansing.
-He also coached for the United States Military Academy and the New York Giants before becoming head coach of the Green Bay Packers from 1959 to 1967 and the Washington Redskins in 1969.
+Lombardi began his coaching career as an assistant and later as head coach at St. Cecilia High School in Englewood, New Jersey.
+He was assistant coach at Fordham University where he coached with Jim Lansing.
+He also coached for the United States Military Academy and the New York Giants before serving as head coach and general manager for the Packers from 1959 to 1967 and the Washington Redskins from 1969 until dying from cancer during the 1970 preseason.

-He never had a losing season as head coach in the NFL, compiling a regular-season winning percentage of 73.8% (96–34–6), and 90% (9–1) in the postseason for an overall record of 105 wins, 35 losses and 6 ties in the NFL.

-The year after his sudden death from cancer in 1970, he was enshrined in the Pro Football Hall of Fame, and the NFL Super Bowl trophy was named in his honor.
+Lombardi never had a losing season as head coach in the NFL, compiling a regular-season winning percentage of 73.8% (96–34–6) and 90% (9–1) in the postseason for an overall record of 105 wins, 35 losses and 6 ties in the NFL.
+He was enshrined in the Pro Football Hall of Fame, and the NFL Super Bowl trophy was named in his honor.

-Early years
+Early life

-Lombardi was born on June 11, 1913, in the Sheepshead Bay neighborhood of Brooklyn to Enrico "Harry" Lombardi (1889–1971) and Matilda "Mattie" Izzo (1891–1972).
+Lombardi was born on June 11, 1913, in the Sheepshead Bay neighborhood of Brooklyn to Enrico "Harry" Lombardi (1889–1971) and Matilda "Mattie" Izzo (1891–1972), both from Southern Italy.
 Harry's mother and father, Vincenzo and Michelina, emigrated from Salerno, Italy.
 Mattie's father and mother, Anthony and Loretta, emigrated from Vietri di Potenza, Basilicata.
-Harry had three siblings, and Matilda had twelve.
-Vince was the oldest of five children, including Madeleine, Harold, Claire, and Joe.
+Harry had three siblings and Matilda had twelve.
+Vince was the oldest of five children, including Madeleine, Harold, Claire and Joe.
 Both the Lombardi and Izzo clans settled entirely in Sheepshead Bay.

-Matilda's father, Anthony, opened up a barber shop in Sheepshead Bay before the turn of the century.
-At about the time of Lombardi's birth, Harry, and his brother, Eddie, opened a butcher shop in the Meatpacking District of Manhattan.
-Throughout the Great Depression, Harry's shop did well, and his family prospered.
+Anthony opened up a barber shop in Sheepshead Bay before the turn of the century.
+At about the time of Lombardi's birth, Harry and his brother, Eddie, opened a butcher shop in the Meatpacking District of Manhattan.
+Throughout the Great Depression, Harry's shop did well and his family prospered.
 Lombardi grew up in an ethnically diverse, middle-class neighborhood.

 Church attendance was mandatory for the Lombardis on Sundays.
-Mass would be followed with an equally compulsory few hours of dinner with extended family members, friends, and local clergy.
-Lombardi himself was an altar boy at St. Mark's Catholic Church.
+Mass would be followed with an equally compulsory few hours of dinner with extended family members, friends and local clergy.
+Lombardi himself was an altar boy at St. Mark Catholic Church.
 Outside their local neighborhood, the Lombardi children were subject to the rampant ethnic discrimination that existed at the time against Italian immigrants and their descendants.
 As a child, Lombardi helped his father at his meat cutting business, but grew to hate it.
 At the age of 12 he started playing in an uncoached but organized football league in Sheepshead Bay.